Shirral/folksy-stichers/README.md

 <br><br>
 ![Newsletter signup section](assets/readme/newsletter-section.png)

 At the very end of the form is a "Sign up!" button.
 The button changes its colours upon hovering over it with a mouse.
 After clicking it, the user is redirected to a *Thank you* page which confirms their signup was successful.
-From there, they can click on the "BACK TO THE SITE" button, taking them back to the **Join us** page, or use the navigation bar to go to the page of their choosing.
+From there, they can click on the "BACK TO THE SITE" button, taking them back to the Contact page, or use the navigation bar to go to the page of their choosing.

 shown a confirmation message by the browser (form attribute: `onSubmit="alert();"`).
 When they click "OK", the page refreshes.
 <br><br>